wavefrontHQ/docs/pages/doc/charts.md

 ![Event overlay](images/event_overlay.png)

 You can also use <a href="https://community.wavefront.com/docs/DOC-1157" class="jive-link-wiki-small">events() queries</a> to display events in charts.
-Dashboards provide you with many <a href="https://community.wavefront.com/docs/DOC-1063" class="jive-link-wiki-small">options</a> for when to display events in all charts contained in the dashboard.
+Dashboards provide many [options](events_displaying) for when to display events in all charts contained in the dashboard.

 #### Interpolate Points

 Whether to interpolate points that exist only in the past or future into the current time window.

 #### Include Obsolete Metrics